 A common symptom of myasthenia gravis in dogs is weakness in the esophagus that leads to dilation, which can hold food instead of allowing it to pass into the stomach.
 “Megaesophagus” is the term for this condition.

 Often, it will lead to symptoms such as the following:

 - Abdominal contractions similar to those associated with vomiting

-The symptoms of myasthenia gravis are not always limited to the esophagus or throat.
-There are also a host of other signs of the disorder that you should look out for and consult a veterinarian if you spot them.
+However, the symptoms of myasthenia gravis are not always limited to the esophagus or throat.
+There are also a host of other signs of the disorder that you should look out for and consult a vet if you spot them.